dalejbarr/truthiness/README.md

 Verbal Learning and Verbal Behavior*, *16*, 107–112.

 Henderson, Emma L., Simons, Daniel J., and Barr, Dale J. (2021).
-[The Trajectory of Truth: A Longitudinal Study of the Illusory Truth Effect (Stage 1 registered report).](https://osf.io/vqnx2/) Manuscript in press at *Journal of Cognition*.
+[The trajectory of truth: A longitudinal study of the Illusory Truth Effect.](http://doi.org/10.5334/joc.161). *Journal of Cognition*, *4*, 29.